cqse/teamscale-jacoco-agent/USAGE.md

 - `out` (required): the path to a writable directory where the generated coverage XML files will be stored.
 - `class-dir` (required): the path under which all class files of the profiled application are stored.
 May be a directory or a Jar/War/Ear/... file.
-Separate multiple paths with a colon.
+Separate multiple paths with a semicolon.
 - `interval`: the interval in minutes between dumps of the current coverage to an XML file
 - `includes` (recommended): include patterns for classes.
-Separate multiple patterns with a colon.
+Separate multiple patterns with a semicolon.
   This may speed up the profiled application and reduce the size of the output XML.
   These patterns are matched against the Java class names.
 E.g. to match all classes in package `com.yourcompany` and `com.yourotherpackage` and all their